f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :scale: 70%

 Below is an example of an r4800 device.
 Note there are no default L1 Networks defined.
-Click on **Create**, and create multiple **L1Networks**.
+Click on **Create** and create multiple **L1Networks**.
 Ideally, you should create one for each physical interface that is going to be used.
 In this case we will have 3 total.
 Give Each L1 Network a descriptive name (and it must be the same names between members of an HA cluster), and then map it to the L1 Network interface that maps to the F5OS physical interface you are using.
 Be sure to use the L1 Networking numbering format. i.e. 1.1, 1.2, 1.3 etc...

 .. image:: images/rseries_deploying_a_bigip_next_tenant/create-3-times.png
   :align: center
   :scale: 70%

 Click on **VLANs** and note that the VLANs you previously assigned to the instance are listed, however they are not mapped to any L1 Networks yet.
-In the drop-down box for L1 Networks select the proper L1 Network for all of your VLANs, and then click **Next**.
+In the drop-down box for L1 Networks select the proper L1 Network for all your VLANs, and then click **Next**.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/next-vlans-4k.png
   :align: center